The Britax B-Agile 3 makes a good everyday option for regular and lightweight stroller use.

 The chart below is a comparison of the overall scores for the products we tested including the B-Agile (in blue).

 The sections below provide details on how this stroller performed in our tests for each metric.
-The scores earned for each metric are used to determine the overall score with an emphasis on Ease of Use and maneuverability.

 Ease of Use